-Let $X:\R\times\R^n\to\R^n$ be a time-varying vector field.
-Then, by the fundamental theorem of ordinary differential equations~\cite[Theorem 2.3]{coddington1955theory}, for every $x_0\in \R^n$, there exist an interval $\mathbb{T}_{x_0}$ and an absolutely continuous curve $t\mapsto \exp(tX)(x_0)$ such that the following initial value problem holds.
+is piecewise constant. \end{itemize} \end{definition} Let $X:\R\times\R^n\to\R^n$ be a piecewise constant vector field.
+Then, by the fundamental theorem of differential equations~\cite[Theorem 2.3]{coddington1955theory}, for every $x_0\in \R^n$, there exist a maximal interval $\mathbb{T}_{x_0}$ and an absolutely continuous curve $t\mapsto \exp(tX)(x_0)$ which satisfies the following initial value problem: